PastelGoose/SmartQuestions/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  "Smart Questions allows me to help every student by offer them the right practice problems.
-I can also see where each student is struggling with and help them personally!
+  "Smart Questions allows me to help every student by offering them the right practice problems.
+I can also see where each student is struggling and help them personally!
 It ensures no student is left behind."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.